gyau-k/Cloud-ETL-Pipeline/readme.md

 ## Overview

-This project implements a **batch ELT pipeline** for a rental‑booking platform on AWS.
+This project implements a **batch ELT pipeline** for a rental‑booking.
 Raw data is extracted from an **Amazon Aurora** OLTP database, landed in **Amazon S3**, transformed with **AWS Glue**, and finally aggregated into presentation‑ready tables.
 An **AWS Step Functions** state machine orchestrates the Glue jobs in sequence with retries and failure handling.

 ```
 Aurora  ─► Glue Job (extract_aurora_to_s3) ─►  Raw S3  ─► Glue Job (lab2_s3_to_raw_complete)